openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 - Do not have a mechanism to identify disks that are attached in multipath mode.
 - Cannot identify disks and create BDs if the same disk is connected to 2 nodes at the same time.
+- The partition created on the disk for identification will remain even after NDM is uninstalled from the node.
+- Consumers of NDM will not be able to create a partition on blockdevices on which NDM already created a partition for identification.

 ## Infrastructure Needed